NavaneethaBonala/Java-Project/README.md

 ## Doctor Module

 Doctor have to log in using Username and Password provided.
-After Successful Log in , Doctor can access functionality options:
+After Successful Log in , Doctor can access functionality options,

 ### <ins>Functionalities</ins>